AllBarkNoBite-Supreme/Install-BlackArch/README.md

 Do *not* connect your device to the internet just yet.

-Use the *credentials* you entered into the calameres installer to login into your blackarch OS.
+Use the *credentials* you entered into the calamares installer to login into your blackarch OS.
 Once you have logged in successfully, open the **terminal**.
 *Everything looks perfectly fine!* **Why bother!?**
 I hate to be that guy, but unfortunately **this system is severely broken**.
 This guide will assist you in